 The 3008 is a very well designed car with excellent storage, at the rear you can drop the rear sets at the pull of a cord and the drop down tailgate makes it easier to place items into the boot, it can also double as a seat, perfect for a picnic on a sunny day.
 The boot also has a shelf that can be used in 3 positions to maximise storage or hide things as a secret compartment.

-Two diesels and two petrol engines are available, the best value choice being the small 1.6 litre diesel engine with 120 brake horse power as a six speed manual or six speed semi-automatic, 0-62 in 12 seconds with a top speed of 113 miles per hour and a combined economy of 68.9 miles per gallon fitted with the semi-automatic gearbox, an automated single clutch so you don’t have a clutch pedal but you do have paddles on the steering wheel to change gear or you can let the car change gear itself if you prefer, the box is not the most advanced on the market but for normal driving it is more than adequate, economy drops to 65 and 0.4 of a second added to the 0-62 time.
+Two diesels and two petrol engines are available, the best value being the small 1.6 litre diesel engine with 120 brake horse power available as a six speed manual or six speed automatic, 0-62 in 12 seconds with a top speed of 113 miles per hour and a combined economy of 68.9 miles per gallon as a Manual car and fitted with the all new traditional EAT Torque convertor six speed automatic gearbox economy only drops to 67.3mpg.
+The new EAT automatic is a huge improvement on the outgoing single clutch semi automatic and is highly recommended.